oporih/l2tReadabler/README.md

 * 24: RDP disconnected by other host
 * 1102: RDP attempted to other host
 * 1027: RDP success to other host
+* 1024: RDP attempt to this host from <ip address>
-* 1029: RDP attempt to other host with username
+* 1029: RDP attempt to this host with username
 * 4778: RDP reconnected from other host
 * 4779: RDP disconnected by other host
 * 7045: service installed